-- Users of adaptive technologies like screen magnifiers can change the way colors look on their personal display by for example, enabling high contrast mode.
+- Users of adaptive technologies like screen magnifiers can change the way colours look on their personal display by for example, enabling high contrast mode.

 - Some users may be looking at your content while standing in bright sunlight.

-- Some may have an older computer monitor with different color calibration settings.
+- Some may have an older computer monitor with different colour calibration settings.